tango-controls/tango-doc/source/tools-and-extensions/logviewer/logviewer.rst

 To add logs from device to the viewer you need to right click on the device in the device tree and click add.
 Then you need to set which level logs from that device should be visible.
-You can do this with *Set Logging Level* options in the device context menu.
+You can do this with :guilabel:`Set Logging Level` options in the device context menu.

 .. figure:: logviewer/add.png
    :alt: Add logs from device